efredericks/gvsu-cis373/assets/labs/lab1-sim.md

 ### Our first program

 In the real lab, we'd be importing libraries, getting time and memory usage going, etc.  Since a lot of that will be obfuscated, let's just follow the basics.
 In Python we'd be printing out something every second, then ending at 10 seconds.
-We can recreate that in Makecode
+We can recreate that in Makecode.

 This is the original: